-This screen shows all currently existing workflow constraints, and allows monitoring and/or changing them from one screen.
-The constraint list can be filtered by typing text in the field below.
+This screen shows all currently existing workflow constraints, and allows monitoring and/or changing them from one

 The color of the stock level number indicates how "healthy" the stock level is, based on current count and trend.
 Bright green is very good, green is good, red is bad, bright red is very bad.